so-okada/twXiv/README.md

 * Configure switches.json, logfiles.json, and aliases.json in the
   tests directory for your settings.

-	- accesses.json specifies twitter access keys and whether to use new submissions/abstracts/cross-lists/replacements by twXiv.
+	- accesses.json specifies twitter access keys and whether to put new submissions for each category.

-    - logfiles.json indicates log file locations for tweet summaries, tweets, retweets, unretweets, and replies.
-You can check their formats by mathACb_tweet_summaries.csv, mathACb_tweets.csv, mathACb_retweets.csv, mathACb_unretweets.csv, mathACb_replies.csv, and mathACb_quotes.csv in the tests/logfiles director.  twXiv needs a tweet log file for cross-lists and replacements.
-Other log files are useful to avoid duplication errors of tweets and retweets.
+    - logfiles.json indicates log file locations for tweet summaries and tweets.
+In the tests/logfiles director, you have the sample log files mathACb_tweet_summaries.csv and mathACb_tweets.csv.

 	- aliases.json tells twXiv aliases of arXiv category names.
 For example, math.IT is an alias of cs.IT.
-Without  this file, twXiv of rss feeds returns no
-	new submissions,
-	when you take the category name math.IT.
-	If provided, twXiv replaces category names by their aliases for new submissions, cross-lists, and replacements.
+If provided, twXiv replaces category names by their aliases.

 * Configure variables.py for your settings.